-a) Corporates having a minimum net worth of Rs 200 crores and an annual export and import turnover exceeding Rs 1000 crores and satisfying all other conditions as stipulated in section B para I 1(v) may be allowed to use cost reduction structures.

-b) The contracts booked during the current financial year (April-March) and the outstanding contracts at any point of time should not exceed the eligible limit i.e. the average of the previous three financial years' actual import/export turnover or the previous year's actual import/export turnover, whichever is higher.

-c) Contracts booked in excess of 75 per cent of the eligible limit will be on deliverable basis and cannot be cancelled.

-d) These limits shall be computed separately for import/export transactions.
+- a) Corporates having a minimum net worth of Rs 200 crores and an annual export and import turnover exceeding Rs 1000 crores and satisfying all other conditions as stipulated in section B para I 1(v) may be allowed to use cost reduction structures. - b) The contracts booked during the current financial year (April-March) and the outstanding contracts at any point of time should not exceed - the eligible limit i.e. the average of the previous three financial years' actual export turnover or the previous year's actual export turnover, whichever is higher for exports. - Twenty five percent of the eligible limit i.e. the average of the previous three financial years' actual import turnover or the previous year's actual import turnover, whichever is higher for imports.
+In case of importers who have already utilised in excess of the revised / reduced limit as on 16th December 2011 for the Financial Year 2011-12, no further bookings may be allowed under this facility. - c) All forward contracts booked under this facility by both exporters and importers hence forth (i.e. from 16th December 2011 onwards) will be on fully deliverable basis.
+In case of cancellations, exchange gain, if any, should not be passed on to the customer. - d) These limits shall be computed separately for import/export transactions.

-e) Higher limits will be permitted on a case-by-case basis on application to the Foreign Exchange Department, Central Office, Reserve Bank of India.
-The additional limits, if sanctioned, shall be on a deliverable basis.

-f) Any contract booked without producing documentary evidence will be marked off against this limit.
+- e) Higher limits will be permitted on a case-by-case basis on application to the Foreign Exchange Department, Central Office, Reserve Bank of India.
+The additional limits, if sanctioned, shall be on a deliverable basis. - f) Any contract booked without producing documentary evidence will be marked off against this limit.
 These contracts once cancelled, are not eligible to be rebooked.
-Rollovers are also not permitted.

-g) AD banks should permit their clients to use the past performance facility only after satisfying themselves that the following conditions are complied with:

-- i.
-An undertaking may be taken from the customer that supporting documentary evidence will be produced before the maturity of all the contracts booked. - ii.
+Rollovers are also not permitted. - g) AD banks should permit their clients to use the past performance facility only after satisfying themselves that the following conditions are complied with: - An undertaking may be taken from the customer that supporting documentary evidence will be produced before the maturity of all the contracts booked. - ii.
 Importers and exporters should furnish a quarterly declaration to the AD Category I banks, duly certified by the Statutory Auditor, regarding amounts booked with other AD Category I banks under this facility, as per Annex VI. - iii.
 For an exporter customer to be eligible for this facility, the aggregate of overdue bills shall not exceed 10 per cent of the turnover. - iv.
-Aggregate outstanding contracts in excess of 50 per cent of the eligible limit may be permitted by the AD Category I bank on being satisfied about the genuine requirements of their customers after examination of the following documents: - A certificate from the Statutory Auditor of the customer that all guidelines have been adhered to while utilizing this facility.

-• A certificate of import/export turnover of the customer during the past three years duly certified by their Statutory Auditor in the format given in Annex VII.

-h) The past performance limits once utilised are not to be reinstated either on cancellation or on maturity of the contracts.

-i) AD Category I banks must arrive at the past performance limits at the beginning of every financial year.
+Aggregate outstanding contracts in excess of 50 per cent of the eligible limit may be permitted by the AD Category I bank on being satisfied about the genuine requirements of their customers after examination of the following documents: - A certificate from the Statutory Auditor of the customer that all guidelines have been adhered to while utilizing this facility. - A certificate of import/export turnover of the customer during the past three years duly certified by their Statutory Auditor in the format given in Annex VII. - h) The past performance limits once utilised are not to be reinstated either on cancellation or on maturity of the contracts. - i) AD Category I banks must arrive at the past performance limits at the beginning of every financial year.
 The drawing up of the audited figures (previous year) may require some time at the commencement of the financial year.
 However, if the statements are not submitted within three months from the last date of the financial year, the facility should not be provided until submission of the audited figures.